vanadinit/automagix/README.md

  parameters.

-Preferred way of using **automagix** is to put often used and complex algorithms in python libraries and import them.
+Preferred way of using **automagix** is to put often used and complex algorithms in Python libraries and import them.
 Advantage of this approach is that you can use your  implemented functions multiple times and build up a toolbox of nice functionality over time.